Pennsylvania Route 49: Route description

 PA 49 enters Westfield Township in Tioga County and passes through the residential community of Potter Brook before heading through open agricultural areas with a few homes, crossing the Cowanesque River twice and passing south of Cowanesque Valley Junior Senior High School.
 The road crosses into the borough of Westfield and becomes West Main Street, passing residences and a few businesses, coming to another crossing of the Cowanesque River.
 The route heads into the commercial downtown of Westfield and intersects the northern terminus of PA 349, becoming East Main Street.
 PA 49 continues east-northeast near a few homes and crosses back into Westfield Township, heading into farmland with some residences and crossing the river again.
 The road continues through more rural areas with some homes, passing through Cowanesque before coming to an intersection with PA 249 in Phillips.
 Here, PA 249 turns northeast to form a concurrency with PA 49, heading through farmland and woodland with some residences.
 The road briefly passes through Brookfield Township before heading into Deerfield Township.
 PA 249 splits from PA 49 by turning to the north, and PA 49 crosses the Troups Creek into the borough of Knoxville, becoming West Main Street.
 The road heads through residential areas with some businesses, becoming East Main Street as it continues through the town.

 The route heads back into Deerfield Township and continues through open agricultural areas with a few homes.
 PA 49 turns to the northeast and enters Osceola Township, running through more rural areas.
 The road heads near some farms and woods before curving to the east and passing through the residential community of Osceola.
 The route passes through agricultural areas prior to entering the borough of Elkland and becoming West Main Street, lined with homes.
 PA 49 heads through the commercial downtown and becomes East Main Street, continuing through more residential areas.
 The road crosses into Nelson Township and crosses the Cowanesque River, becoming Barney Hill Road and passing through farmland with a few homes.
 The route crosses the river again and heads through a mix of woods and fields prior to another crossing of the Cowanesque River, at which point it passes to the south of Cowanesque Lake.
 PA 49 continues through a mix of farmland and woodland with a few homes to the south of the lake, forming the southern boundary of the Cowanesque Lake National Recreation Area and crossing into Lawrence Township.
-The road continues through more rural areas, turning to the northeast and coming to a diamond interchange with the US 15 freeway past the lake.
+The road continues through more rural areas, turning to the northeast and coming to a diamond interchange with I-99/US 15 past the lake.
 The route enters the borough of Lawrenceville and passes through farmland with a few homes as Cowanesque Street.
-PA 49 comes to its eastern terminus at an intersection with the northern terminus of PA 287 in the commercial center of Lawrenceville.
+PA 49 comes to its eastern terminus at an intersection with the northern terminus of PA 287 in the commercial center of Lawrenceville a short distance south of the New York border.